davidosh96/davidosh96.github.io/projectlinks.md

 On this page you will find the work I have completed as part of Assessment 1 of the Programming for Geographic Information Analysts module.

 [**Click here**](https://github.com/davidosh96/Assessment_1) to view the GitHub repository for my finished model and its associated documents.
-The repo contains four text files:
+The repo contains four files:
-* The model itself - (explanation?)
+* Model.py - The program itself
-* Agentframework.txt - module/object/etc to be used with the program (what it does?)
+* Agentframework.py - module containing an Agent class, to be used with the model
+* README.txt - contains an explanation of the program source code and instructions for running the program
 * Licence.txt - A licence for the software source code
-* README.txt - contains an explanation of the source code and instructions for running the program